warewulf/warewulf/userdocs/contents/nodeconfig.rst

 Adding several nodes
 --------------------

-Several nodes can be added with a siingle command if a node range is given.
+Several nodes can be added with a single command if a node range is given.
 An additional IP address will incremented.
 So the command

 .. code-block:: bash